 Hoyle is only one of a number of scientists throughout the 20th century who started to advance the teleological argument — that physical parameters governing the condition of the universe are fine-tuned to enable not only the possibility of life, but of astronomical structures, diverse elements, chemical bonds, and even of matter itself.

 These include the fine-tuning of the strong force (to a precision of at least 0.5%) and of the electromagnetic force, necessary to allow the abundance not just of carbon but of oxygen.
 With a significantly smaller ratio of the electromagnetic force to the gravitational force, a universe of any significant size would be unsustainable.
-If the efficiency of fusion from hydrogen to helium were one thousandth of a percentage point lower, nothing but hydrogen would exist; and so on.
+If the efficiency of fusion from hydrogen to helium were one thousandth of a percentage point lower, nothing but hydrogen would exist; these are just a few examples.

 The teleological argument is anathema to the scientific mainstream, but the arguments ranged against it seem to me rather desperate.
 The ‘multiverse’ hypothesis embraced by Stephen Hawking and others attempts to rescue the idea of undirected cosmic evolution by imagining that every mathematically possible universe exists simultaneously, all but one of them sterile and empty, and in the only one which produces life and eventually consciousness, accidental beings such as ourselves are seduced by the subjective illusion of design.
 As an ad hoc theory this is pretty extravagant.
-In fact, thinking about it, isn’t it the antithesis of Ockham, the unnecessary multiplication of entities to an infinite degree?
-Impossible ever to falsify, the ‘multiverse’ does not really qualify as a scientific hypothesis at all, only as metaphysical speculation.
+It is in fact the very antithesis of Ockham: the unnecessary multiplication of entities to an infinite degree.
+Impossible ever to falsify, the ‘multiverse’ does not qualify as a scientific hypothesis at all, only as metaphysical speculation.
 The idea was memorably despatched by the author and cosmologist Paul Davies in a 2003 New York Times article:

-Out of the multiverse grows the ‘anthropic bias’ argument — that only in a universe with exactly the physical parameters we observe could an intelligence arise capable of noticing the fine-tuning of the universe which gave rise to it, and that we should therefore not be surprised at that fine-tuning, since without it we would not be here to wonder at it.
+Out of the multiverse grows the ‘anthropic bias’ argument — that only in a universe with exactly the physical parameters we observe could an intelligence arise capable of noticing the fine-tuning of those parameters, and that we should therefore not be surprised at that fine-tuning, since without it we would not be here to wonder at it.
 And so on ad infinitum, sending the mind into an endless loop.
 It’s clever stuff, but gets you nowhere, which is what it is designed to do, of course.

 Hoyle doesn’t do that.
 Instead, in 1983, he published The Intelligent Universe, and that title brings me, for one, straight back to Herakleitos, writing two and half thousand years ago.
 For the Stoics, whose natural philosophy grows from Herakleitos, the universe is no random accretion of dumb, unconscious matter but a living entity in itself.
 Alive.
 Conscious.
 Intelligent.
 Herakleitos and his successors do not develop any conception of an entity separate from the Universe; they worship the Universe itself.